x0pherl/partomatic/docs/partomatic.md

 Partomatic defines two important variables that you descendent classes will inherit:
 ```
     _config: PartomaticConfig
-    parts: list[BuildablePart] = field(default_factory=list)
+    parts: list[AutomatablePart] = field(default_factory=list)
 ```

-`_config` stores the parameters from a PartomaticConfig object. `parts` is a list of BuildableParts, which partomatic will display or export when the appropriate methods are called.
+`_config` stores the parameters from a PartomaticConfig object. `parts` is a list of AutomatableParts, which partomatic will display or export when the appropriate methods are called.

 ### Abstract `compile` method

 Partomatic defines an abstract methods which must be defined within a descendent class.

 This method is responsible for generating the 3d geometry for each component.
-It should clear the parts list and regenerate each element of your design as a BuildablePart.
+It should clear the parts list and regenerate each element of your design as a AutomatablePart.

 A simple example might look like this: